 Turn your journal into a scrapbook by tucking in all your discovered treasures and ticket stubs along the way.

 Traveling is so much more than just visiting the touristy highlights.
-While the must-see attractions are always fun, it’s time to put your explorer’s cap on and get curious.
+While the must-see destinations and attractions are always fun, it’s time to put your explorer’s cap on and get curious.

 Keen to transition from tourist to traveler?
 Read on and take note of all the things to do when traveling that’ll make your trip even better.